 Long before Jesse and Carolina were thinking of owning a home, they were dear friends of Mark and Jen McClung.
-What started as a great friendship, led to Mark helping them find their first home, and has even led to Carolina recently joining the Love Your Hood team.
-We couldn’t feel more privileged to know and do life with this amazing couple.
+What started as a great friendship, led to Mark helping them find their first home, and has even led to Carolina working with the Love Your Hood team for a few years.
 This is the story of the life behind Jesse and Carolina’s home in Englewood.

 What made you fall in love with this house?